ahmadalwy3/ahmadalwy3/Advanced-settings.md

 If set to `true` [Procedural cosmetic filters](./Procedural-cosmetic-filters) will be allowed in _generic_ filter (not prefixed with the hostname of the site(s) on which it are meant to apply).

+Whenever this setting is toggled, the user is responsible of forcing a reload of all filter lists so as to allow uBO to process differently any existing generic procedural cosmetic filters.

 ***

 #### `assetFetchTimeout`